Alex-Cannon/codebin/_USER_STORIES.md

 * DONE When I delete a bin, the id is removed from the user bins
 * When I delete a bin, I must input the bin name.
 * I can edit anyone's Codebin live in my browser.
 This will NOT change a given Codebin.
-* I can query through my bins

 #### Search
 * DONE I can text search for Codebins
-* I can text search for my codebins
+* DONE I can text search for my codebins

 #### Pages
 * DONE Home
 * Search
-* Dashboard
+* DONE Dashboard
 * DONE Settings
 * DONE Editor
 * DONE Sign up